Skip to content

 Your cart is empty

-The 'Naked' Tailpiece
+The Natural Tailpiece

 Many of history's most successful iterations of the string instrument concept utilize strings which span the complete length of the sounding body.
 By the 15th-17th centuries, when the European violin was codified by a small group of Italian luthiers, an intimate knowledge of non-Western musical instruments was not yet possible.